 When targeting potential audiences, one benefit of using Facebook is it’s targeting parameters which can allow you to target audiences based off of a number of metrics.
 With three main targeting parameters – Core Audiences, Custom Audiences and Lookalike Audiences – and each of those having a specific function allows for better connections than simple searches.
 Core audiences offers some of the most in depth targeting with options to target based on, demographics (offers extremely detailed targeting options), location, interests and behaviours.
 Custom Audiences is based on three audience factors, loyal and potential customers, website visitors and mobile users.
 These targeting parameters are excellent for those looking to create valuable customers because these targeting parameters are focused on those within your sales funnel increasing their potential to become clients.
 The final targeting parameter, Lookalike Audiences, is excellent for those that already have an established customer list.
 With a lookalike audience, you can upload a list of email addresses which use the specific target metrics of that audience to search out audiences that match.

 While we have gone through targeting capabilities and other connection opportunities you can use in Facebook, one aspect we can’t overlook is the ability to engage your audience with rich media pieces – whether this is through posts directly from your page or ads created through your business manager account.
 Before you get into making and distributing ads, you should understand what is available to you through simple page posts.
-The following is a list of engagement focused posts you can use on your own Facebook page:
+The following is a list of engagement focused posts you can use on your own Facebook page to make meaningful b2c connections:

 Once you have a good handle on posts and how they can help drive engagement, you will want to learn which of the ad options available are what you’re looking for.
 Fortunately, Facebook provides several different ad results depending on what you want to achieve, some of the result driven options are: